sbuberl/minimal-mistakes/_pages/fsql_docs_master_tutorial.md

 ```

 Once the file is included, there is only one class you need for all of your SQL needs:
-fSQLEnvironment.
+Environment.
 This contains information on the different databases in the program
 and their location on the file system.  fSQLEnvironment is a simple API that is very similar to the PHP mysql
 API in almost every way.
 For example, fSQLEnvironment's fetch_assoc() is modeled directly
 after mysql_fetch_assoc() so if you're having trouble understanding fSQL's documentation,